Alfalfa Herb

 Medicago sativum common name: alfalfa, lucerne

 alfalfa Alfalfa herb is a perennial herb orginating from the Middle East.
-Called the "father of all foods" is is rich in calcium, magnesium and potassium as well as the vitamins A,D,E and K.
+Called the "father of all foods" is is rich in calcium, magnesium and potassium as well as the vitamins A,D,E and vitamin K. Vitamin K in particular can cause clotting.

 This herb also contains carotene, chlorophyll and eight essential amino acids.
 Early English and American herbalists used it to settle and upset stomach.